jaxxstorm/leebriggs.co.uk/_posts/2020-10-29-draw-your-own-conclusions.md

 ## Draw your own conclusions

 I have a high degree of respect for Rob, despite the fact I don't agree with his political opinions.
 What has begun to frustrate me more than anything about discourse in the 21st century is the tendency to provide only enough information to support your argument, and omit vital pieces of information.
-With that in mind, I'd like to finish this post with a couple of pieces of information.
+With that in mind, I'd like to finish this post with a couple of extra pieces of information you might consider:

   - [DKIM is not a flawless protocol](https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html#spoofed_body_dhl), and can be spoofed
   - There is [allegedly evidence](https://blog.intelx.io/2020/10/14/an-osint-investigation-into-the-alleged-hunter-biden-email/) that a user with the email address `v.pozharskyi.ukraine@gmail.com` registered a DNS domain under the street address of Burisma Holdings, however I am unable to independently verify this via the means in this post.